smashmath/smashmath/_projects/functioninterp.md

 And, indeed, if you evaluate these determinants, you will in fact get $$p(-1)=-5$$.
 Therefore, if you don't know *what* the polynomial is, but you know the constraints it satisfies, you can use the determinant polynomial to evaluate it at any point.

+Compare this to solving for the polynomial first, and *then* evaluating it.
+This is just a simple computation, which can be done very quickly with a computer.

 ### Synthetic division

 Now if you were viewing some of the simplification steps above, you may have wondered why I didn't subtract the second row from the first row to get a column with only one nonzero entry.
 The reason is because I didn't want to spoil the surprise.
 First I want to use synthetic division on $$p(x)=-3x^2+7x+5$$ at the point $$x=1$$.